AEONplus/aeonplus.github.io/docs/about/index.md

 follow-up facilities to include radio telescopes as well world-class optical/NIR observatories.

 ## Program Elements
-Astronomers will be able to request observations from any participating facility using stand-alone Python library.
+Software: Astronomers will be able to request observations from any participating facility using stand-alone Python library.
 This library is being designed such that it can be applied by any existing platform or software in use by the community to manage observing programs.

-Observatories in the AEON network have agreed to some or all of their time being available in
+Expanding the range of AEON-compatible facilities: Observatories in the AEON network have agreed to some or all of their time being available in
 flexible queue-scheduling mode.
 This program supports the observatory-side development of software to receive and process observing requests according to each telescopes standard operating practises.
 The combined network will offer access to imaging and spectroscopic instruments on telescopes ranging